Tamara Boroš

 Tamara Boroš (born 19 December 1977) is a Croatian table tennis player.
-She is one of the relatively rare European players who competed at the highest level of the sport together with the players from the Far East.
+She is one of the relatively rare European players in modern times who has successfully competed at the highest level with players from Asian countries.

 Boroš was born in a Hungarian family in Senta.
 As a junior, she played for the local table tennis club STK Senta.
-After the outbreak of Yugoslav Wars in 1991, she stayed in Sweden, finally settling in Zagreb, Croatia with her parents in 1993.
+After the outbreak of Yugoslav Wars in 1991, she stayed in Sweden, finally settling in Zagreb, Croatia (with her parents) in 1993.
 Neven Cegnar became her new coach.

-Boroš was the World's number 2 player in 2002.
-At the World Championship in Paris in 2003 she won the bronze medal, and became the first European to win a WC medal after ten years.
-Only three non-Asian players won medals at the World Championship between 1973 and 2005.
+In 2002, Boroš reached a career-high world ranking at No. 2.

+She won the bronze medal at the 2003 World Table Tennis Championships.
+She is one of only two non-Asian players to have won a women's singles medal at World Championships over the last 50 years (from 1977 to 2026).

-She won 12 medals at the European Table Tennis Championships.
-In 1998 she won silver, and in 2000, 2002 and 2005 she won the bronze medal in women's singles.
-She is a three-time European Champion in women's doubles (2002, 2003 and 2005).
-With the Croatian national team she won silver medals in 2003 and 2005, and bronze in 2000, 2008 and 2009.
+She has won 12 medals at European Table Tennis Championships.
+In 1998, she won silver, while in 2000, 2002, and 2005 she won bronze medals in women's singles.
+She is a three-time European Champion in women's doubles (2002, 2003, and 2005).
+With the Croatian national team, she has won silver medals in 2003 and 2005, and bronze in 2000, 2008, and 2009.

-At the Mediterranean Games she won a gold medal in 2001 and 2005, and a silver medal in 1997 in the women's singles event.
-She won a gold medal in 1997 in the women's doubles event.
+At the Mediterranean Games, she has won gold medals in 2001 and 2005, and a silver medal in 1997 in the women's singles event.
+She has also won a gold medal in the 1997 women's doubles event.

 Boroš retired from competitive table tennis in 2012.
 After working as a coach at the Werner Schlager Academy in Vienna, in 2017 Boroš started working for the German Table Tennis Association, coaching the national U-23 team in Düsseldorf.
+Since 2021, she has been coaching the German national Women's team.

 In 2015, Boroš was inducted into the European Table Tennis Hall of Fame.